Mainstreaming Sustainable Land Management Practices

 Rewarding ecosystems, rewarding people

-Funded by the Global Environmental Facility (GEF), the six year project implemented by the International Fund for Agricultural Development (IFAD) and executed by the Ministry of Agriculture in Jordan (MOA) aims to demonstrate and scale-up successful sustainable land management practices for the control and prevention of desertification and deforestation.
+Jordan was selected to implement a six-year-project, which is implemented by IUCN Regional Office for West Asia (ROWA) and funded by the Global Environmental Facility (GEF) and the International Fund for Agricultural Development (IFAD), aiming at demonstrating and scaling-up successful sustainable land management practices for the control and prevention of desertification and deforestation.

-The goal is to integrate an ecosystem-based approach into public-supported productive and poverty reduction activities; designed to enhance the quality of life of rural communities, consistent with development objectives to improve economic productivity of land and enhance gendered empowerment of communities affected by land degradation.
-This project will also support sustainable land management best practices at the local level and mainstream them in local, sub-national and national planning and incentive frameworks.
+The project is designed to enhance the quality of life of rural communities, consistent with development objectives to improve economic productivity of land and enhance gendered empowerment of communities affected by land degradation.
+It will also support sustainable land management best practices at the local level and mainstream them in local, sub-national and national planning and incentive frameworks.

 The project is implemented using a participatory planning cycle